Configure a storage class and PVC

 Configure a Kubernetes StorageClass object

-The Kubernetes StorageClass object identifies Trident as the provisioner that is used for that class instructs Trident how to provision a volume.
+The Kubernetes StorageClass object identifies Trident as the provisioner that is used for that class and instructs Trident how to provision a volume.
 For example:

 apiVersion: storage.k8s.io/v1